Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Conclusions

 \section{Conclusions}

-In this work, we introduced a framework for analyzing the effect of guidance schedules in masked discrete diffusion models.
-Our analysis leads to a novel approach for classifier-free guidance in the discrete setting.
-We validate the effectiveness of our method through experiments on ImageNet and show that guidance applied near $t = 0$ is particularly impactful—enabling us to identify effective scheduling strategies.
+In this work, we introduced a framework for analyzing guidance schedules in masked diffusion.
+Our analysis led to a novel approach for classifier-free guidance in the discrete setting.
+We validate the effectiveness of our method through experiments and show that guidance applied near $t=T$ is harmful to the generation quality while near $t=0$ can improve the it.
+This insights enabled us to identify effective scheduling strategies.
 Our theoretical insights align closely with empirical observations, bridging the gap between theory and practice.

-\textbf{Limitations and Future work.} While our framework provides a principled and tractable approach to classifier-free guidance in discrete diffusion models, our theoretical analysis is currently limited to masked diffusion in low-dimensional settings.
-While the method is applicable to more complex, real-world settings, our current theoretical study does not cover such regimes.
-Promising directions include extending the framework to other forms of discrete diffusion, such as uniform diffusion, which warrants deeper theoretical and empirical investigation.
-Further questions include scaling to higher dimensions and analyzing the role of score estimation error in the guidance dynamics.
+\textbf{Limitations and Future work.} While our framework provides a principled and tractable approach to CFG in discrete diffusion, our theoretical analysis is currently limited to masked diffusion in low-dimensional settings.
+Although the method is applicable to more complex real-world settings, our current theoretical study does not cover such regimes.
+Promising directions include extending the framework to other forms of discrete diffusion, such as uniform diffusion, scaling to higher dimensions, and analyzing the role of score estimation error in the guidance dynamics.

-\begin{ack} We thank Yuchen Zhu for helpful discussions.
-KR, YH, and MT are grateful for partial supports by SONY Faculty Innovation Award, NSF Grants DMS-1847802 and DMS-2513699, DOE Grant DE-NA0004261, Cullen-Peck Scholarship, and Emory-GT AI.Humanity Award. \end{ack}